Pensacola-class cruiser: Description

 In an effort to remain within treaty limits, while still mounting a very heavy main battery of ten 8 in guns, the hull was of welded construction, and the armor belt was thin (varying from 2.5 to 4 in in thickness).
 This was inadequate to protect her vitals from enemy 8-inch shells and was no thicker than the armor on 6 in gun cruisers.
 In fact, and were classified as light cruisers due to their minimal armor, until re-designated in July 1931 as heavy cruisers in accordance with the provisions of the London Naval Treaty to designate all cruisers with guns larger than 6.1-inch as heavy cruisers.

 Their main armament consisted of ten 8-inch guns, in two twin turrets on the main deck, and two triple turrets two decks above, making it one of the two US Navy ship classes (besides the s) to have different-sized turrets for main armament.
+These guns were initially directed by a Mark 18 director on the foretop, Pensacola had this mount replaced during her 1945 refit with a pair of modified Mark 35 directors mounted fore and aft.
 All the guns in each turret were mounted in a single slide, and were unable to elevate independently of one another.
 Also, unlike the very few other ships with different-sized main battery turrets (Nevada-class battleships and King George V-class battleships) the Pensacolas had the larger turrets superfiring over the smaller turrets, whereas the others had the larger turrets on "bottom".
 Placing heavier turrets above lighter ones allows for finer lines for a given length, however causing top-heaviness and reducing stability.